emertechie/express-local-auth/README.md

 ### Render forgot password view

-Implement this as normal to render a view with an `email` input field that gets POST-ed to /forgotpassword:
+Implement this as normal to render a view with an `email` input field that gets posted to the next route.

 ```js
 app.get('/forgotpassword', function(req, res) {